AdrianLThomas/Angular-and-ASP.NET-Core-Feature-Toggling/README.md

   }
 }
 ```
 Our features can then be configured accordingly by adjusting the values in the configuration.
-Of course you don't need to use this file, and I'll explain later how you can implement your own method of obtaining settings. _Note: The name of the setting should correlate exactly with the class name of our feature._
+Of course you don't need to use this file, and I'll explain in a moment how you can implement your own method of obtaining settings. _Note: The name of the setting should correlate exactly with the class name of our feature._

 I'll leave it up to you on how you decide to toggle the switch.
 This could be deploy time, real time or just manually.

 ### Settings Feature Provider
 You can write your own settings provider so that you can integrate with whichever service you would like (such as an API, database or a config file).

 All that is needed is to implement the IBooleanToggleValueProvider interface, create an instance of it and assign it to a property on the feature at registration.
-Note: In RC1 of the Feature Toggle library, there was a bug where I needed to write my own Settings Feature Provider.
-[Here's an example of how this worked if you want to write your own.](https://github.com/AdrianLThomas/Angular-and-ASP.NET-Core-Feature-Toggling/blob/9475e039ac03f54c9dcab69c30373743fba7b210/src/api/Features/Custom/SettingsFeatureProvider.cs).
+Note: In RC1 of the Feature Toggle library, there was a bug where I needed to write my own Settings Feature Provider, so [here's an example of how this worked if you want to write your own.](https://github.com/AdrianLThomas/Angular-and-ASP.NET-Core-Feature-Toggling/blob/9475e039ac03f54c9dcab69c30373743fba7b210/src/api/Features/Custom/SettingsFeatureProvider.cs).

 #### Feature registration
 ```